-- · the risk factors incorporated by reference into this prospectus supplement and the accompanying prospectus; - · general volatility of the securities markets in which we invest and the market price of our common stock; - our reliance on our external manager, American Capital Agency Management, LLC, or our Manager; - changes in our business or investment strategy; - changes in prepayment rates, interest rate spreads or the yield curve; - · availability, terms and deployment of debt and equity capital; - · availability of qualified personnel; - the degree and nature of our competition; - · increased prepayments of the mortgage loans underlying our agency securities; - risks associated with our hedging activities; - · changes in governmental regulations, tax rates and similar matters;
+- the risk factors incorporated by reference into this prospectus supplement and the accompanying prospectus; - general volatility of the securities markets in which we invest and the market price of our common stock; - our reliance on our external manager, American Capital AGNC Management, LLC, or our Manager, and potential conflicts of interest in our relationship with our Manager; - · changes in our business or investment strategy; - changes in prepayment rates, interest rate spreads or the yield curve; - · availability, terms and deployment of debt and equity capital; - availability of qualified personnel; - · the degree and nature of our competition; - increased prepayments of the mortgage loans underlying our agency securities; - · risks associated with our hedging activities; - changes in governmental regulations, tax rates and similar matters;

-- · defaults on our investments; - changes in U.S. generally accepted accounting principles; - legislative and regulatory changes (including changes to laws governing the taxation of REITs); - availability of investment opportunities in agency securities; - our ability to maintain our qualification as a REIT for federal income tax purposes and the limitations imposed on our business by our status as a REIT; - general volatility in capital markets; - the adequacy of our cash reserves and working capital; - · the timing of cash flows, if any, from our investment portfolio; and - other risks associated with investing in agency securities, including changes in our industry, any changes in laws and regulations affecting the relationship between Fannie Mae and Freddie Mac and the federal government, interest rates, the debt securities markets, the general economy or the finance and real estate markets specifically.
+- changes in the practices and procedures of Fannie Mae, Freddie Mac and Ginnie Mae; - · defaults on our investments; - changes in U.S. generally accepted accounting principles; - legislative and regulatory changes (including changes to laws governing the taxation of real estate investment trusts, or REITs, or applicable exemptions from the Investment Company Act of 1940, as amended, or the Investment Company Act); - · availability of investment opportunities in agency securities; - our ability to maintain our qualification as a REIT for federal income tax purposes and the limitations imposed on our business by our status as a REIT: - general volatility in capital markets; - the adequacy of our cash reserves and working capital; - the timing of cash flows, if any, from our investment portfolio; and - other risks associated with investing in agency securities, including changes in our industry, any changes in laws and regulations affecting the relationship between Fannie Mae and Freddie Mac and the federal government, interest rates, the debt securities markets, the general economy or the finance and real estate markets specifically.